 Professional Services

-• Consulting for foundations, nonprofits and businesses on good governance and implementing best practices in immigrant inclusion as an economic growth strategy.
+• Consulting for foundations, nonprofits and public sector agencies implementing best practices in immigrant inclusion, economic growth and board development.

 About me...